Transylvania County, North Carolina

 Transylvania County is a county in the U.S. state of North Carolina.
 As of the 2020 census the population is 32,986.
 Its county seat is Brevard.

-Transylvania County comprises the Brevard Micropolitan Statistical Area, which is also included in the Asheville-Brevard, NC CSA combined statistical area.
+Transylvania County comprises the Brevard, NC Micropolitan Statistical Area, which is also included in the Asheville-Waynesville-Brevard, NC Combined Statistical Area.

 History

 The North Carolina General Assembly apportioned Transylvania County on February 15, 1861, from lands previously attributed to neighboring Jackson and Henderson counties; it was named by representative Joseph P. Jordan.
 Until the early 20th century, the vast majority of Transylvania County residents subsisted through agriculture, growing staples such as potatoes and cabbage.

-Beginning in the early 20th century, with Joseph Silverstein's tannery in what was renamed as Rosman in 1905, a manufacturing economy began to develop in the county.
+Beginning in the early 20th century, with Joseph Silversteen's Toxaway Tanning Co. in what was renamed as Rosman in 1905, a manufacturing economy began to develop in the county.
 It relied on timber and related products harvested from the Pisgah National Forest.
 In the 1930s, Harry Straus opened a paper mill in the Pisgah Forest area; by the mid-20th century, Straus's Ecusta Paper manufacturing site provided jobs to over 3,000 local residents.
 During the peak industrial years of the 1950s, DuPont had a factory in the county, employing nearly 1,000 more residents.

 In the following decades, Brevard College and its namesake town each grew at dramatic rates.
 The Brevard Music Center and its summer Brevard Music Festival began to attract musicians and enthusiasts from around the country to Transylvania County.

 Since the late 20th century, Transylvania County's economy has changed.
 Many of the manufacturing operations went defunct or moved offshore for cheap labor, including Ecusta and DuPont.
 Since then, the county has worked to reshape its economy around the growing summer and winter tourism industry in Appalachia.

 Geography

-According to the U.S. Census Bureau, the county has an area of 380.33 sqmi, of which 378.36 sqmi is land and 1.97 sqmi (0.5%) water.
+According to the U.S. Census Bureau, the county has an area of 380.33 sqmi, of which 378.36 sqmi is land and 1.97 sqmi (0.52%) water.

 Transylvania County contains the primary headwaters of the French Broad River, locally called North Fork, West Fork, East Fork, and Middle Fork.
 Since the county's northern and western boundaries follow mountain ridges, all these tributaries originate from sources in the county.
 The French Broad flows primarily east and northward through the county into Henderson County.

 The county's northern border follows the ridge line proximate to the Blue Ridge Parkway, and the southern border mostly follows the Eastern Continental Divide, from the border of Henderson County and South Carolina, westward to near US 178 and Jackson County.
 The headwaters of Lake Toxaway lie south of the Eastern Continental Divide, becoming the Toxaway River, descending rapidly through Gorges State Park and into Lake Jocassee on the county's southern edge.
 This area, known as the Cane Brake, is difficult to access from North Carolina due to the steep slope of the trails in Gorges State Park, but can be reached more easily via the Foothills Trail from South Carolina.